dsolesvik/library/docs/foundations/radiotelephony/general.md

 | “WORDS   TWICE”          | (a) as a request: communication is difficult.
 Please send every word or group of words twice<br>(b) as information: since communication is difficult every word group of words in this message will be sent twice                                           |

 ## 2.7 Callsigns
-Aeronautical stations are identified by the name of the location followed by the service available as follows:
+Aeronautical stations are identified by the name of the location, followed by the service available, as outlined below:

 | Station        | Description                                           |
 |----------------|-------------------------------------------------------|